Mayar-Elghandour/SkinLesion_classification/README.md

 After merging, the data were checked for duplicates through **Hashing algorihtm** and **Hamming distance** which helped in identifying and removing around 70 image duplications.
 AS a result, the final dataset included **1455** images.
-> To access the merging and removing duolicates and similartities code click [here](merging.ipynb)
+> To access the merging and removing duolicates and similartities code click [here](https://github.com/Mayar-Elghandour/SkinLesion_classification/blob/main/merging.ipynb)

 ## Preprocessing and Augmentation
+### Preprocessing
+The images were then preprocessed to get better results through:
+1. Resizing and Normalization
+2. Applying CLAHE (Contrast Limited Adaptive Histogram Equalization)